brannerchinese/save_web_page/README.md

 ### To run

 This is a Python3 program.
-No special modules are needed.
+No special modules are needed for the main programs, but `bs4` (BeautifulSoup4) is needed for the optional `extract_content.py` program.

+We first generate a script using content the user supplies, then run the script to open a webpage and download it to disk.
+Finally, if desired, we extract the desired content using an HTML parser.

  1. Prepare the AppleScript.
    2. Save the URL to a text file called `url.ignore`.
 (The `.ignore` is marked in to be ignored in `.gitignore`.)
 The program will exit if this file is not found.